teamplanes/dashbored/docs/README.md

 ## Passing the data as a function

-If you are not using SQL databases or simple prefer to handle the connection on your end, you can simply pass the data as a function:
+If you are not using SQL databases or simply prefer to handle the connection on your end, you can pass the data as a function:

 ```js
 // queries.js